seobot-com/seo-slate/source/includes/_google.md

   console.error('Error:', error);
 });
 ```
+> Query results will be returned as a JSON formatted object within the response body

 This endpoint performs a regular Google search-by-text and returns the results in json format.
 The type and number of results returned depends on the request's parameters.